algorithmiaio/dev-center/_pages/client-guides/rust.md

 let client = Algorithmia::client("YOUR_API_KEY");
 {% endhighlight %}

-Now you’re ready to start working with Algorithmia in Java.
+Now you’re ready to start working with Algorithmia in Rust.

 ## Working with Data Using the Data API